HydroModPy/HydroModPy/docs/readthedocs/source/scientific/solvers/boussinesq-mathematical-notes.rst

 The implementation encodes this complementarity through a Fischer-Burmeister residual on scaled variables and lets PETSc SNES solve the full mixed nonlinear system.

+In transient mode the current implementation uses a hybrid warm start for :math:`q^{\text{ex}}`:

+- under explicit positive loading (for example recharge or injection), the initial guess is taken from the historical regularized-partition predictor,
+- during dry-down periods without positive loading, the initial guess is the dry state :math:`q^{\text{ex}} = 0`.

+That choice is numerical rather than physical.
+It improves robustness when overflow turns off after a wet period without changing the converged zero set of the mixed complementarity system.

+On the committed ``headwater_100km2_outlet_2`` real-basin cycling case, this mixed closure also captures repeated activation/deactivation windows of the surface threshold, whereas the regularized-partition closures keep one low-amplitude seepage set active through the whole sequence under the same forcing.
+That difference is one practical reason to keep both surface interaction models explicit in the documentation.
+Complementarity diagnostics in the runtime summary are evaluated on accepted solver snapshots, excluding the raw transient initial condition.

 Mapping Between Equations And Code
 ----------------------------------